Will I Need Braces After I Get My Wisdom Teeth Removed?

-Wisdom teeth are the third and last molars found at the very back on each side of the upper and lower jaws and are the final teeth to erupt.
-Wisdom teeth usually appear in the mouth in a patient’s late teens or early twenties.
-Although it may seem strange, a small percentage of people never develop wisdom teeth.
+Wisdom teeth (third molars) are the third and last molars found at the very back on each side of the upper and lower jaws and are the final teeth to erupt.
+Third molars usually appear in the mouth in a patient’s late teens or early twenties.
+Although it may seem strange, a small percentage of people never develop third molars.

-Naturally, you might be wondering why wisdom teeth are such a big deal if they are so far back in your mouth.
+Naturally, you might wonder why third molars are such a big deal if they are so far back in your mouth.

 Can Wisdom Teeth Cause Orthodontic Problems?

-You’ve probably heard it before when your wisdom teeth come in, you need to have them removed, or they’ll cause you problems.
-The truth is that not everyone ends up having to have their wisdom teeth removed.
+You’ve probably heard it before when your third molars come in, you need to have them removed, or they’ll cause you problems.
+The truth is that not everyone ends up having to have their third molars removed.
 For the majority of people, wisdom teeth come in with no problems.
 The teeth grow in straight and don’t affect the person’s bite.
 So generally speaking, wisdom teeth do not cause significant overcrowding in the front of the mouth or severely disrupt any dental work with braces.
-However, there are times where removal is necessary.
+However, there are times when removal is necessary.
 There are also many myths about wisdom teeth and using braces or beginning orthodontic treatment.